19hours/sg-statutes/Acts/Patents Act.md

 ### Use of patented inventions by Government and authorised parties

-56\.—(1) Subject to sections 60, 61 and 62, but notwithstanding any other provision of this Act, the Government and any party authorised in writing by the Government may do anything in relation to a patented invention —
+56\.—(1) Subject to sections 60, 61 and 62, but notwithstanding any other section of this Act, the Government and any party authorised in writing by the Government may do anything in relation to a patented invention —

 (a) for a public non-commercial purpose; or